timkpaine/lantern/docs/data.rst

 Cufflinks Data
 ===========
-We wrap `cufflinks.datagen` and expose a variety of data types as dataframes:
+We wrap `cufflinks.datagen` and expose a variety of data types as dataframes
 .. code::python
     lantern.area()
     lantern.bar()